Cotabato: Economy

 Cotabato is considered a major food basket in Mindanao.
 It is a top producer of cereals, tropical fruits, vegetables, sugarcane, coconut, coffee, freshwater fish and livestock.

 It is also one of the country's leading producers of raw and semi-processed rubber and industrial trees, with markets in Asia and Europe.

 Among its major natural assets are Mt.
 Apo, the country's highest peak at 2954 m above sea level, the Pulangi River which is a major contributor to Mindanao's irrigation system and hydro-electric energy, and the vast Liguasan Marsh which not only supplies a bounty of freshwater fish and organic fertilizer but considered as a possible source as well of natural gas.

-Power utility in the province comes from two energy sources - the NAPOCOR Agus Grid in Iligan transmitted through its Tacurong Substations and the Mindanao 1 Geothermal Power Plant at the foot of Mt.
+Power utility in the province comes from two energy sources - the NAPOCOR Agus Grid in Iligan transmitted through its Tacurong Substations and the Mount Apo Geothermal Power Plant at the foot of Mt.
 Apo in Ilomavis, Kidapawan City which produces 97 megawatts of electricity.
 Power distribution is handled by Cotabato Electric Cooperative, Inc. (COTELCO).

 The province has a 4,131.32 km road network connecting the major centers to each other and the outlying barangays, and communication linkage through NDD-IDD, fax, cellular phone and the internet is available.